KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 ## The Recursive Structure: $K(K(K(x)))$

 The cognitive structure of knowledge is modeled using a **recursive epistemic function** $K$.
-This model formalizes the intuition that the same question—"Do I know?"—can be applied at every level of self-reflection.
+This model formalizes the intuition that the same question---"Do I know?"---can be applied at every level of self-reflection.

 ### Formal Definition of $K$